weev3/hackbar_javaversion/README.md

 # Hackbar Java Version

 Written in Netbeans and you can download project file in release tab.

+## How to use
+Just download multiweb.jar file.

 ## Encoding Features

 * url encode, decode